GDQuest/website/content/tutorial/godot/2D/silhouette2D/index.md

 }
 ```

-This shader assigns a value of `10` to the _Mask_ sprite's red channel and preserves the input texture's opacity.
+This shader assigns a value of `10` to the _Mask_'s red color channel and preserves the input texture's opacity.

 ![The mask sprite with the masking shader applied](mask-sprite.png)

 Why this value?
 It's arbitrary, but we use it to detect where the mask is rendering or not.
-Because it's so high, in another shader, we can check for pixels that have a high value and render the character there.
+Because it's so high, in another shader, we can check for pixels rendered to the screen texture that have a high value and render the character there.

 Now, add another shader to the _Sprite_ node, with the following code: